SumoLogic/sumologic-kubernetes-collection/docs/best-practices.md

                     - delete_key(body, "SYSLOG_FACILITY")
 ```

-**Note: We do not guarantee that the structure of `otellogs.config.merge` will remain the same between minor helm chart versions**

 ## Filtering Prometheus Metrics by Namespace

 If you want to filter metrics by namespace, it can be done in the prometheus remote write config.
 Here is an example of excluding kube-state